jkendall327/waifu2x-ncnn-vulkan-gui/README.md

 If you have both of those installed, there's nothing weird with the build so you should be able to just clone and build the solution.

+Step-by-step:

+1. Download and install .NET.
+You will need a developer SDK, not just the runtime.
+2. Ensure .NET is in your path.
+You can run `dotnet --list-sdks` to see if it works.
+3. Clone the repo.
+4. Navigate to the repo on your hard-drive.
+5. Run `dotnet run` (to build the app and start it) or `dotnet build` to compile an executable.

 ## Known issues

 Due to a bug in how Avalonia handles non-Latin characters on Linux, the app may crash on startup with a message about not being able to load a default font-family.